What is ITP?

-Very often, ITP has no symptoms and may be discovered during blood tests for an unrelated medical matter.
-ITP is a diagnosis of exclusion, where more tests are used to rule out any other causes of a low platelet count.
+Most of the time ITP has no symptoms and may be discovered during blood tests for an unrelated medical matter.

-- Blood tests – such as a full blood examination (FBE) to check for platelet numbers, to see if there are abnormalities in other blood-cell counts, or to see if the blood cells look normal under the microscope
+- blood tests – such as a full blood examination (FBE) to check for platelet numbers, to see if there are abnormalities in other blood counts, or to see if the blood cells look normal under the microscope

 Treatment for ITP

-Treatment includes time and close observation.
+Treatment for ITP includes time and close observation.
 In some cases, ITP goes away by itself.
-In severe cases, the symptoms of the disorder (such as the tendency to spontaneously bleed) must be managed.
+In cases where the platelet count is very low or there is evidence of bleeding, some form of treatment should be started.

-- Corticosteroids – medications to reduce the activity of the immune system.
-Corticosteroids may be given as intravenous injections or tablets
+- corticosteroids – these medications are used to reduce the activity of the immune system.
+They may be given as intravenous injections or tablets

 Occasionally, a person who appears to have been cured of ITP will experience a relapse, perhaps months or even years after the initial episode.
-The person will need repeat treatment.
+If this happens the person will need repeat treatment.
 In most cases, the relapse seems to be triggered by a viral infection.